Be Careful to Say Happy New Year in Japan?!

 (yoi otoshi wo omukae kudasai)

-The direct translation is “I wish you a good New Year”.
-You can get a sense of the Japanese context through the English, as it is a wish for something that has not yet arrived, and therefore needs to be used at the end of the year.
+A direct translation would be “I wish you a good New Year.”
+From the English meaning, you can sense the Japanese nuance: it is a wish for something that has not yet arrived, which is why it is used before the New Year.

 良いお年を!